lazychip/0x4447-module-node-pretzel/README.md

 ```
 # Rules

-Bellow you can find a list of all the rules support by the module at this time.
+Below you can find a list of all the rules support by the module at this time.

 ### Bigger then